sean-meade/cli-battleship-game/README.md

     - create leader board using Google sheets
     - make it so someone can use 3e or e3
     - Add place ship function to class
+    - create unit test to periodically check the board functionality (not required for grading)

 README:
 - Existing features